darylcty/DPWM/README.md

 ## Features
 - Secure storage of passwords using crypto-js.
-- Illustrative and intuitive design to enable easy management of credentials
+- Illustrative and intuitive design to enable easy management of credentials.
+- Edit and delete websites and passwords easily.
-- Seamless user experience with Angular's reactive forms and components
+- Seamless user experience with Angular's reactive forms and components.
 - Reliable backend management using Firebase's authentication and database services.

 ## Screengrabs